Page 1 of 5 1 2 3 4 5 >

 make -j5 (for quad core processors)

 Hit Return.
-SDLMAME will auto detect your CPU type (PPC or Intel), and your system type (32 bit or 64 bit), and build accordingly.
+SDLMAME will auto detect your system type (32 bit or 64 bit), and build accordingly.

 3b) Build Tools